-Who would have thought that turmeric, the popular Cape Malay spice that’s been around for millennia, would become ultra-trendy again in 2017?
+Who would have thought that turmeric, the popular Cape Malay spice that’s been around for millennia, would become ultra-trendy again?

 It’s true: foods with a function beyond basic nutrition are trendier than ever and, among all the superfoods out there, ochre-coloured turmeric is the rising star.